intellij-dlanguage/intellij-dlanguage/CONTRIBUTING.md

 # Tour of our code base
 ## References/Code Completion
-Most Dlang ides use DCD to provide “goto declaration”/”information about symbols”/”code completion”.
-The Intellij api combines all of this functionality in the Reference classes(implemented in `io.github.intellij.dlanguage.psi.references.DReference.kt`, the interface implemented is officially called `PsiPolyVariantReference`).
-Each “chunk of text/identifier”, that has a declaration, has its own instance of `DReference.kt`.
-The `resolve` and `multiResolve` methods in `DReference.kt/Reference.java` provide go-to declaration functionality.
-These methods can either be implemented with methods that look for declarations, buy looping through files etc. , or with ScopeProcessors(See below).
-The DReference class also contains a `getVariants` method.
-This method effectively returns an array of Strings/PsiElements(I’ll explain what those are later), that are visible in the current scope.
+Most Dlang IDEs use DCD to provide “goto declaration”/”information about symbols”/”code completion”.
+The Intellij api combines all of this functionality in the Reference classes (see implementations of classes `PsiReference` and `PsiPolyVariantReference`).
+Each “chunk of text/identifier” that has a declaration, has its own Reference.
+The `resolve` and `multiResolve` methods provide go-to declaration functionality.
+These methods can either be implemented with methods that look for declarations, by looping through files etc. , or with ScopeProcessors(See below).
+PsiReference class also contains a `getVariants` method.
+This method effectively returns an array of Strings/PsiElements (I will explain what those are later), that are visible in the current scope.
 These Objects are then used for code completion.
-Currently the previously mentioned methods have passable implementations in the develop branch.
-When DCD is available its code completion output is passed to intellij via a `CompletionContributer`(allows adding of code completion directly to the code completion dialog, instead of through `getVariants`).
-Go to declaration features are provided by external tools using `DRefernceContributor`(which manually inserts results normally provided by `resolve` and `muliResolve`).
-References are also used in renaming refactoring, Safe Delete and various warnings/error checkers.
+Currently, the previously mentioned methods have no implementations in the develop branch.
+When DCD is available its code completion output is passed to intellij via a `CompletionContributer` (allows adding of code completion directly to the code completion dialog, instead of through `getVariants`).
+Go to declaration features are provided by external tools using `DRefernceContributor` (which manually inserts results normally provided by `resolve` and `muliResolve`).
+References are also used in renaming refactoring, Safe delete and various warnings/error checkers.
 A lot of the utils for interacting with DCD can be found in `io.github.intellij.dlanguage.codeinsight.dcd`.
-Most of the reference features implementations can be found in `io.github.intellij.dlanguage.resolve`;
+Most of the reference features implementations can be found in `io.github.intellij.dlanguage.psi.resolve`;

 ## Parser/PsiElement/Ast/Lexer:
 Psi classes are generated using a script written in D. You will need to have `rdmd` installed on your machine to be able to build the project.